Bloodhunter4rc/stratninja/README.md

-# stratninja
+# StratNinja
-Used to post your dryruns to the strat.ninja Website, easy way to keep track of your dryruns.
+If you want to effortlessly track your dryruns on the strat.ninja website, here's a simple guide to get you started.

 # Prerequisites
-Atleast 1 uploaded Strategy on strat.ninja
+Ensure you have at least one strategy uploaded on strat.ninja.

 # How to use?

-Receive the token from the strat.ninja website in Upload->Profile after being logged in with discord.
+Obtain your token from the strat.ninja website by navigating to Upload -> Profile after logging in with Discord.

 ![s1](https://github.com/Bloodhunter4rc/stratninja/assets/8630485/6606075c-5b1f-494f-b6dc-2988a6d16762)

-(Currently it is set that you need to have uploaded atleast 1 strategy for the token to work)
+(Note: Currently, the token requires at least one uploaded strategy to function.)

 Place the [stratninja.py](https://github.com/Bloodhunter4rc/stratninja/blob/main/stratninja.py) file into your strategies directory where you will run your strategy.

-Inside your strategy add the stratninja import on top of the file
+In your strategy file, add the following import at the top:

 ```python
 import stratninja
 ```
-Add the following function to your strategy AND insert your token into YOURSECRETTOKEN:
+Insert the following function into your strategy file, replacing "YOURSECRETTOKEN" with your obtained token:

 ```python
     def bot_loop_start(self, **kwargs) -> None: